13 Pantry Staples That are Cheaper (and Tastier) to Make at Home

 Put all this in a bowl and mash it up with a fork, then enjoy with your favorite tortilla chips.
 If you’re feeling spicy you can add half a chopped jalapeno or garnish with paprika or chili powder, but seriously the above ingredients are all you really need for good guac.
 You’re welcome.

 Got some vegetarians coming to your backyard BBQ?
 You could buy a box of Boca burgers, or you can take Brad’s Deals team member Keith’s advice and make your own black bean burgers.
-Here’s how he does it:
+This is Keith’s homemade veggie burger recipe:

 - 2 cans black beans (rinsed)